 All Moraine Valley personnel, including employees, vendors and volunteers, and on-campus students are required to be vaccinated for COVID-19 according to an executive order issued by Gov. Pritzker on Aug.
 26, 2021.
 Employees and on-campus students must receive a first dose of the vaccine by Sept.
 19, 2021, or be subject to weekly COVID-19 testing until vaccinated.

 Employees and students must use Cleared4Class to complete a daily self-screen, upload vaccination records and manage weekly testing results.
-A green access pass indicates that vaccination or testing requirements have been met and individuals are then "Cleared for Class".
+A blue or green access pass indicates that vaccination or testing requirements have been met and individuals are then "Cleared for Class".
 Students must show either pass to faculty members when they enter the classroom.
 Note that a symptom-free self-screening status is not the same as an access pass, but daily self-screening also is required.

 Visitors who will be on campus longer than 15 minutes also must complete a COVID-19 symptom survey through the Cleared4Class web platform.
 Go to morainevalley.edu/visitor to register and complete the survey.
 If you have no symptoms, you will receive a purple access pass you will show when you arrive on campus.
 If you have at least one symptom, you will receive a red screen and will not be allowed on campus.
 Please stay home.

 The testing clinics are open to all Moraine Valley faculty, staff, and students as well as all community members.
 Testing is free; however, you must bring a valid picture ID and insurance card (if you have insurance).
 The SHIELD Illinois saliva test will be administered.

 - Tuesday: 9 a.m. to 6:30 p.m.